 4.6 No person shall at any time interfere with the wheel, the ball or the rotation of the wheel or ball, except as expressly provided in these rules.

-4.7 The casino operator may, at its discretion, change the ball after any spin.
+4.7 The Casino Operator may, at its discretion, change the ball after any spin.

+4.8 Nothing in these rules shall prevent the Casino Operator or its representative from inviting, at their sole discretion, a person to spin the wheel and/or the roulette ball in place of the Dealer from time to time.

 5.0 Irregularities